 The Batwing Lace Sweater is a fun and modern crochet pattern that features simple stitching combined with interesting lace shoulders that run from neck to wrist!
 Get cozy with this easy free crochet sweater pattern on Moogly!

-Red Heart Heat Wave is a great worsted weight acrylic with a special ability - it gets warmer than other yarns when exposed to UV light!
+Red Heart Heat Wave was a great worsted weight acrylic with a special ability - it gets warmer than other yarns when exposed to UV light!
 This makes for an extra cozy top you can wear out in the cold or at home on the couch.
-And if you prefer to substitute, Red Heart With Love is a great choice!
+However, it is now discontinued - though there's a little bit left (as of this update) on Amazon.
+So for a substitute, Red Heart With Love is a great choice!

 Customize it Just for You